Julian Walker

 6.5 cm, sandstone.
 Drawn from the 'Wife of Westray' figure, Orkney, neolithic.

-Bovine bone and pigment, 14 and 9 cm long
+Bovine bone and pigment, each 2.5 x 9 cm .

 Dark Harbour